2023 COMPETITION RULES

 Ensembles must be comprised of 3 to 8 musicians playing on standard orchestral instruments.
-Ensembles competing in past years have included string trios and quartets, trios and quartets that include piano, woodwind and brass quintets, woodwinds with strings, and ensembles of all the same instrument (e.g., cello or saxophone quartets).
+Some of the ensembles competing in past years have included string trios and quartets (sometimes with an added piano or wind instrument), woodwind and brass quintets, and ensembles of all the same instrument (e.g., cello or saxophone quartets).

 Each ensemble must have a coach.

-All competing ensembles will receive written evaluations from our two judges, and a photograph of each group will be displayed on the SFCM website.
+All competing ensembles will receive written evaluations from our two judges.

-Each of the musicians in the Best Ensemble (and the Best Syracuse-Area Ensemble, if different) will be awarded $100, as will their coaches.
+Each of the musicians in the Best Ensemble (and the Best Syracuse-Area Ensemble, if selected) will be awarded $100.
+Each coach will receive $100 as well.

-Syracuse Friends of Chamber Music, at its discretion, may invite one of the ensembles to perform its selection(s) at a Syracuse Friends of Chamber Music subscription concert.
-The students would play at 7:30 PM, the regular concert start time, to be followed by the featured professional ensemble.
+Syracuse Friends of Chamber Music, at its discretion, may invite one of the ensembles to perform its selection(s) at the beginning of SFCM's April 1, 2023 subscription concert.